shaunazzopardi/solidity-notes/README.md

 # solidity-notes
-Notes on Solidity I intend to keep while learning and getting used to the Solidity language for smart contracts on Ethereum.
+Notes on Solidity I intend to keep while learning and getting used to the Solidity language for smart contracts on Ethereum, mainly for my own reference.

 Arrays